naomap/leaflet-fusesearch/README.md

 That's it !
 By default the search control will appear on the top right corner of the map.
 This opens the search pane on the same side where you can type the search string.
-The features found by Fuse.js are listed, with the indexed properties displayed.
+Up to 10 features are listed, with the indexed properties displayed.
 If a pop-up is associated with the feature the user can click on it and the pop-up is displayed.

 <h2>Options</h2>